-PayPal is not commonly supported by Bitcoin exchanges.
+PayPal is not commonly supported.
 This is because it has previously been associated with chargeback scams.
 However, there are platforms that accept PayPal payments, such as Localbitcoins.

 You can only cancel limit orders, and only before they have been completed.
 Market orders happen immediately so cannot be cancelled once they’ve been processed.
 Bitcoin transactions cannot be reversed once they have been made, so once a transaction is initiated or completed, you can’t cancel it.

-But to give a quick summary: an exchange enables you to buy and trade a range of cryptocurrencies, an online marketplace.
-A CFD broker works the same as an exchange, however you to trade against the value of an asset without actually owning it.
+But to give a quick summary: an exchange enables you to trade a range of cryptocurrencies, serving as an online marketplace.
+A CFD broker works the same as an exchange, allowing you to trade against the value of an asset without actually owning it.

 A bitcoin wallet is an address/piece of software that stores your bitcoins.
-An exchange, on the other hand, is a platform where you buy and sell bitcoins.
+An exchange, on the other hand, is a platform where you purchase crypto.
 It’s a bit like the difference between an online betting account and the bank account you use to pay funds into it.
 An online betting account (an exchange) allows you to place bets on events (place orders), whereas a bank account (a wallet) stores your money separately from the platform.

 Yes, there are bitcoin debit cards emerging that have the ability to exchange between multiple crypto and fiat currencies within their accounts (just like you can have a GBP and USD account within a regular online banking account).
 A good current example is Wirex, a platform that offers debit card that hold multiple accounts for cryptocurrency and fiat currency, allowing you to convert crypto into traditional currency through the Wirex Wallet.
 More providers are working on creating cards with this functionality and there’s a good chance this could be the future of trading and spending bitcoin.